-After a car accident in Georgia, depending on the circumstances, you might need help from your own insurance company for paying damages.
+After a car accident in Georgia, you might need help from your own insurance company to pay for your damages depending on the circumstances.
 Even if the other driver is at fault for your accident, there may be benefits through your own insurance policy related to the accident.
-However, when you report the accident to your insurance company, you should be careful about what you say.

 Six Things to Avoid Saying to Your Georgia Insurance Company After an Accident

 Insurance companies do not like paying out claims for auto accidents.
 Unfortunately, even your own insurance company will look for ways to reduce their costs.
 They may use something you say against you later.
-If you are still feeling stressed or discombobulated after the accident, wait until you are calmer and more clearheaded before contacting your insurance company about the accident.

 1. “It Was My Fault”

-Even if you were partially at fault, the other driver may bear some fault too, which means you may still be able to recover for a percentage of your damages (Georgia Code § 51-12-33).
 However, if you admit fault out of the gate, you could miss out on this recovery.
-For this reason, you should also avoid admitting any fault or apologizing in front of the other driver or police after the accident.
+For this reason, you should also avoid admitting any guilt or apologizing in front of the other driver or police.

-2. “I Don’t Have Any Injuries”
+2. “I don’t Have Any Injuries”

 Avoid saying anything definitive about any injuries.
-Get checked out by a doctor.
+Instead, get checked out by a doctor.
 You could have whiplash, internal bleeding, or something else that you don’t yet know about, and you’ll want to make sure these are covered in your claim.
 Also, don’t sign any medical release forms from the insurer until you’ve consulted with a car accident attorney.

 3. “Sure, I’ll Give a Statement”

-4. “Their Name is…”
+4. “Their Name Is…”

 Avoid giving your insurance company any names of those involved in your treatment or your life, such as your doctor, friends, or family members.
-If you do end up going to court, you could be asked to divulge contact information for these people or anything you told them about the accident.
+If you do end up going to court, you could get asked to divulge contact information for these people or anything you told them about the accident.

 5. “Here’s What I Think Happened”